jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Your ribs move about 5 million times a year, every time you breathe!
+⚡<!-- FUNFACT --> Fun fact: A skunk's smell can be detected by a human a mile away.

 </div>